 One solution that companies could use is to hire consultants.
 This is not without its problems but consultants do not add to the head count and there are no extraordinary costs such as benefits and pensions.
 Consultants are fully aware that after the job is complete they will be let go, although extensions are possible.
 Companies have a much easier time justifying consulting expenses, especially during hiring freezes.

 Although many IT budgets have decreased or stayed the same, one area that companies are increasing budgets for is cloud services and managed software services.
 This is because these types of services can be fitted to the needs of a company and adjusted easily based on usage.
 The infrastructure is already in place so changes will not take weeks or months to implement.
 Often they can occur immediately when requested.
 This trend is likely to continue well into the future.

 Many companies use technology to compete by creating innovative solutions that competitors lack.
 Without increases to an IT budget, innovation could take a hit and make these companies less competitive.
 This may result in losing customers and sales.
 If companies want to continue to stay competitive they will have to determine which initiatives will lead them to that end.

-Another great way to save costs is for companies to consider using refurbished equipment.
+Another great way to save costs is for companies to consider using refurbished technology.
 For some companies, doing this may be against their policies and will not allow it.
 Companies that have no such policies may look into this option.
 The cost savings using this option can be significant and could even mean the difference of completing all the IT initiatives that have been budgeted.